 Minn.
-Stat.
-CONTRACTING - BID LAWS Workpaper Section 0011111011110 212 211111 Yes No Reference ı Note: If the contract is limited to the purchase of a finished tangible product, the board may require, at its discretion, a performance bond in the amount it deems necessary.
+S t.
+CONTRACTING - BID LAWS Workpaper Section Yes No Reference

+Part II.
+Laws Relating Specifically to School Districts § 123B.52, subd.
+1 A. School Districts (For contracts awarded by bidding) Advertisement for Bids a.
+Was two weeks published notice of the request for bids made in the official newspaper?
+(For alternative methods, see Section I.D., above.) b.
+Did the notice state the time and place for submitting bids? c.
+Did the notice include a brief description of the subject matter? § 123B.52, subd.
+1 2.
+Awarding the Contract a.
+Was the contract awarded to the lowest responsible bidder? b.
+If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes? c.
+Was the contract executed in writing? d.
+Was a faithful performance bond received from the contractor?
+Note: If the contract is limited to the purchase of a finished tangible product, the board may require, at its discretion, a performance bond in the amount it deems necessary.
 3. Contract Duration a.
 If the contract was a standard requirement price contract awarded on bid, did the term of the contract not exceed two years with an option on the part of the school district to renew for an additional two years?
-Note: Food service contracts in compliance with 7 cfr 210.16 may be renewed annually after their initial term for not more than four years. § 123B.52, 4.
-Are records retained on all bids with: subd.
-1 4 a. the names of the bidders; b. the amounts of the bids; c. an indication as to the successful bidder? § 123B.52, 5.
-If a project labor agreement is used to construct or repair a facility: subd.
-1a a. did the school board adopt at a public meeting a written resolution authorizing the project labor agreement? and authorizing the project tabor agreement: and b. did the school board publish notice of the meeting in the district's official newspaper at least 30 days in advance? § 123B.52, 6.
-Tie Low Bids or Single Bids subd.
-1 a.
-In the case of identical low bids from two or more bidders, the board may, at its discretion, utilize negotiated procurement methods with the tied low bidders for that particular transaction, so long as the price paid does not exceed the low tied bid price.
-(1) If there were any tie low bids, was the ultimate price paid less than or equal to the tie low bid price? than of equal to the few old price: b.
-In the case where only a single bid is received, the board may, at its discretion, negotiate a mutually agreeable contract with the bidder so long as the price paid does not exceed the original bid.
-(1) If there were any cases of single bids, was the ultimate price paid less than or equal to the bid? \$ 122D 52 7 Direct Negatiated Contracts § 123B.52, subds.
-1 7.
-Direct Negotiated Contracts & 3
+Note: Food service contracts in compliance with 7 cfr 210.16 may be renewed annually after their initial term for not more than four years. § 123B.52, subd.
+1 4.
+Are records retained on all bids with: a. the names of the bidders; b. the amounts of the bids; c. an indication as to the successful bidder? § 123B.52, subd.
+1a 5.
+If a project labor agreement is used to construct or repair a facility: a. did the school board adopt at a public meeting a written resolution authorizing the project labor agreement? and b. did the school board publish notice of the meeting in the district's official newspaper at least 30 days in advance?